Alfresco/alfresco-ng2-components/docs/content-services/tree-view.component.md

 ---
-Added: v2.6.1
+Added: v3.0.0
 Status: Active
 ---

-# Rating component
+# Tree View component

-Allow a user to show the folder and subfolders of a node in a tree view
+Shows the folder and subfolders of a node as a tree view.

 ![TreeView component screenshot](../docassets/images/tree-view.png)